How to survive while your nightmares vanish in 4 clear steps

 3. Swim backwards

-Ironically, this is your best chance to survive an avalanche.
-Keeping your face toward the surface makes a better chance to breathe.
+Keeping your face toward the surface gives you a better chance to breathe.

 Respond and don’t react.

 Lean into the catastrophe.
 Face it squarely.
-Attack it creatively and you will see the next step.
+Attack it creatively, and you will see the next step.

 4. Dig around your face